-- Note please do a 15 minute warm up and cool down before Threshold, Continuous Hills or Interval sessions - If your are feeling ok you may wish to consider a 20-30 minute recovery run in the morning before any of the quality sessions above - Always substitute cross training for running if you are injured, very sore or it is not safe to run. - · Please add a Core conditioning, Pilates or Yoga classes once or twice a week if you have time. - Try to stretch every day for at least 10 mins. - Always eat within 20-30 mins of finishing a run - Always train at your target pace, don't compromise or run too hard.
-Tiredness always catches up and take extra rest if required...
+- Note please do a 15 minute warm up and cool down before Threshold, Continuous Hills or Interval sessions - Note please do a 4 x 25m or 2 x 50m easy warm up and cool down around faster swim sets - Always substitute cross training for running if you are injured, very sore or it is not safe to run. - Please add a core conditioning, Pilates or Yoga class once or twice a week if you have time. - Try to stretch every day for at least 10 mins. - Always eat within 20-30 mins of finishing a run, swim or cycle - If your swim is in open water please practice some of your swims in a wetsuit.
+Only swim open water in training in supervised and safe environments - Always train at your target pace in race paced sessions, don't compromise or run too hard.
+Tiredness always catches up so take extra rest if required.....